Photo Gallery: International Homes

 The Edwardian home features this sun-drenched conservatory.
 With cream paint, ticking upholstery and a pretty green table, this serene family space extends the house, or the garden, depending on the weather.

+The Toronto-born, England-based designer and creative director of NH Design purchased an Edwardian home in London that featured this sunny backyard terrace.
 The wall-to-wall windows and roof at the back of the house lend a greenhouse feel, and swathe the back rooms of the home in natural light.
 Having this many windows makes for a seamless transition from the conservatory to the garden, making the family room seem like a patio, and the patio seem like a dining room.

 Upstairs, Colette's bedroom serves as her own lab.
 All fabric is by NH Design, used here before debuting in the collection.
 “Nobody has these yet.
 I couldn’t wait to see them in 3-D,” she says.